katharinechen/Noms/docs/devgettingstarted.rst

 ~~~~~~~~~~~~~~~~~~~

 You will need a project maintainer to set up AWS account credentials for you.
-When you have them, run ``aws configure`` and following the prompts, as in the
+When you have them, run ``aws configure`` and follow the prompts, as in the
 example below.

 If you already have working AWS credentials for the noms project, you do not